fabricioliquesley/Rocketseat/explore/projetos/projeto002_treine.me/README.md

 ### Description

-This project was created to study the reproduction of designs created in `figma`, used semantic tags to create the structure of the page and used <kbd style="color: #68cdfe">CSS3</kbd> to style the page according to the design.
+This project was created to study the reproduction of designs created in `figma`, used semantic tags to create the structure of the page and used `CSS3` to style the page according to the design.

 ### 📋 subjects studied